BackmanLab/EU-seq/README.md

 These files should be downloaded into an annotation file directory: <kbd> /root/genome/gtf </kbd> and a genome index directory: <kbd> /root/genome/ref </kbd>

-Scripts submitted to the high performance computing cluster (HPC) at Northwestern University require a header that can be interpreted by the schdeduler.
+Scripts submitted to the high performance computing cluster (HPC) at Northwestern University require a header that can be interpreted by the scheduler.
 An example SLURM header for the Quest HPC is below:

 ```shell
 #!/bin/bash